 If it sounds too good to be true, it probably is quid pro quo…

-One of the most common scenario of ‘quid pro quo’ attacks involve fraudsters who impersonate IT service people and who spam call as many direct numbers that belong to a company as they can find.
+One of the most common scenarios of ‘quid pro quo’ attacks involve fraudsters who impersonate IT service people and who spam call as many direct numbers that belong to a company as they can find.
 These attackers offer IT assistance to each and every one of their victims.
 The fraudsters will promise a quick fix in exchange for the employee disabling their AV program and for installing malware on their computers that assumes the guise of software updates.

-Also, it’s not always sophisticated tricks or illusions, as real world examples have shown, people are more than willing to give away their passwords for a cheap pen or even a bar of chocolate.
+Also, it’s not always sophisticated tricks or illusions, as real-world examples have shown, people are more than willing to give away their passwords for a cheap pen or even a bar of chocolate.

 Avoiding Quid Pro Quo Attacks